Cohen-Macaulayness of absolute integral closures: The global theorem

 \begin{lemma} Let $Y$ be a integral normal scheme with algebraically closed fraction field.
 Then $H^i(Y,\widehat{\mathbf{Z}}(1)) = 0$ for $i > 0$.
 In particular, $\mathrm{Pic}(Y)$ is a $\mathbf{Q}$-vector space.
 (Here $\widehat{\mathbf{Z}}(1) = \lim_n \mu_n$ is an affine group scheme, and we define $R\Gamma(X, \widehat{\mathbf{Z}}(1))$ as the fpqc cohomology or equivalently as $R\lim R\Gamma_{fppf}(X, \mu_n)$.) \end{lemma} \begin{proof} It is enough to prove that $H^0(Y,\mu_n) \to R\Gamma(Y,\mu_n)$ is an isomorphism for all $n$, where the cohomology is in the fppf topology.
 By Lemma~\ref{FlatZarAIC}, we may compute these objects in the Zariski topology instead of the fppf topology.
 But $\mu_n$ is constant in the Zariski topology of $Y$, so the claim follows from Grothendieck's theorem \cite[Tag 02UW]{StacksProject} that constant sheaves have trivial cohomology on irreducible spaces.

 Alternately, one could avoid Lemma~\ref{FlatZarAIC} by observing that the restriction of the fppf Kummer sequence to the Zariski topology of $Y$ is still a short exact sequence of sheaves as $\mathbf{G}_m(U) = \mathcal{O}(U)^*$ is a divisible abelian group for all affine opens $U \subset Y$ by the assumption on $Y$.
-Taking the associated long exact sequence then again reduces the desired statement to Grothendieck's theorem mentioned above. \end{proof}
+The associated long exact sequence then again reduces ust to Grothendieck's theorem mentioned above. \end{proof}

 For the rest of the section, we fix the following notation:

 \begin{notation}[The graded absolute integral closure] Fix an absolute integral closure $X^+ \to X$ and notation as in Definition~\ref{SSAlt}.
 Let $\widetilde{\mathbf{G}_m} := \lim_n \mathbf{G}_m \to \mathbf{G}_m$ be the ``profinite universal cover'' and write $\widehat{\mathbf{Z}}(1) = \lim_n \mu_n$ for its kernel, regarded as a profinite group scheme.
 Fix a compatible system $\{ L^{1/n} \}_{n \in \mathbf{Z}_{\geq 0}}$ of $n$-th roots of $L$ over $X^+$, regarded as a lift the $\mathbf{G}_m$-torsor determined by $L$ along the surjection $\widetilde{\mathbf{G}_m} \to \mathbf{G}_m$; such a choice exists and is unique up to isomorphism as $H^i(X^+, \widehat{\mathbf{Z}}(1)) = 0$ for $i=2,1$ by Lemma~\ref{AICFlatCoh}.
 Thanks to this choice, we obtain a compatible system of diagrams